TestSmells/TSDetect/src/test/java/org/scanl/plugins/tsdetect/output/AnonymousData_Code_Inspection.md

   - "userID" : (A 36 character string)
   - "timestamp" : Timestamp in “yyyy-mm-dd hh:mm:ss.sss”
 ### 2: Satisfied by
-- Information is compiled into a hashmap using the *addData()* method in **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java**, which is invoked in the *sendData()* method.
-Smells are added to this hashmap in the *LoadSmellyData()* method in the class **src/main/java/org/scanl/plugins/tsdetect/ui/tabs/TabDetectedSmellTypes.java**
+- Sendable information is compiled into a hashmap using the *addData()* method in **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java**, which is invoked in the *sendData()* method.
+- Smells are added to this hashmap in the *LoadSmellyData()* method in the class **src/main/java/org/scanl/plugins/tsdetect/ui/tabs/TabDetectedSmellTypes.java**
 - UUID is generated in **src/main/java/org/scanl/plugins/tsdetect/config/PluginSettings.java** in the *uuid()* method, calling the *getUuid()* getter method in **src/main/java/org/scanl/plugins/tsdetect/config/application/AppSettingsState.java.**